thedeveloperme10/Leetcode_Solutions/Shortest Common Supersequence.md

 ### Algorithm

-Here is a [detailed explanation](https://github.com/RodneyShag/Interview_solutions/blob/master/Solutions/Custom/Shortest%20Common%20SuperSequence.md) of how to find the __length__ of the Shortest Common SuperSequence.

 1. Calculate and store length of SCS in `int[][]` for each i, j
 1. Reconstruct the actual String representing SCS